dennisgbrown/vocal-activity-detector/README.md

 9. I set up these batch files in the vad folder corresponding to steps 5.1-5.4 in the original author's README:
 ```
 1 label.bat -- labels the dataset using the exported model.
 We probably won't use this and will just use the labels for test-clean as provided....???
+If we do use it, need to download the exported model from the author's Google Drive linked above for the labels.
 2 record.bat -- converts raw data to .tfrecord format and puts it in LibriSpeech/tfrecords/test, train, val
-3 train.bat -- train using the tfrecords
+3 train.bat -- train using the tfrecords.
+Puts a model into LibriSpeech/tfrecords/models/resnet1d.
-4a export.bat -- export the trained model [Does thsi step overwrite the exported model downloaded from his link?]
+4a export.bat -- export the trained model.
+By default it dumps the exported model into LibriSpeech/tfrecords/models/resnet1d
 4b test.bat -- test the model
 ```